hajahmedm/Feed-Reader-Testing-master/README.md

 In an existing project given to me by Udacity for my nanodegree course, using Jasmine to test if the Javascript is working properly.

+ Jasmine is an open source testing framework for JavaScript

  link to Jasmine https://jasmine.github.io/index.html

 ##  Tests That Were Implemented